Hilarious Ways to Appeal Your Parking Ticket and Win!

 I didn't see it

 Ahh, the old "I didn't see it" excuse.
-While it might sound like a stretch, there are times where parking suspension signs are restricted or simply come loose from where they're fitted.
+While it might sound like a stretch, there are times when parking suspension signs are restricted or simply come loose from where they're fitted.
 If this is the case with your latest parking offence, you could have a legitimate parking ticket excuse.
 As long as you can prove that the snow, foliage, or leaves (delete as appropriate) covered the sign, you should find that your ticket was overturned.

 The much-needed prescription